Lean Warehousing Principles: What is a lean warehouse?

 Lean Warehouse Examples

-There are lots of ways in which lean implementation can benefit the operations of a warehouse.
+There are lots of ways in which lean warehousing implementation can benefit the way a warehouse operates.
 Below are just a few examples.

 - Instead of sweeping dust and debris every day, look for and fix it at the source.
 It could be that a small hole open to the outside is causing it, which can be easily rectified.